 - Learn to love yourself and others despite the flaws of your own and those of others.
 This act forms the ground for self-empathy and empathy for others.

-In this article, we have walk you through the meaning of humility from various perspectives, how a humble agile servant-leader behave that will allow her/him to garner success in agile work environment, some examples of humility in practice, as well as the disadvantages of arrogance and charisma as opposed to humility.
+In this article, we have walked you through the meaning of Humility from various perspectives, how a humble agile servant-leader behave that will allow her/him to garner success in agile work environment, some examples of humility in practice, as well as the disadvantages of arrogance and charisma as opposed to humility.

 Up next, we’re discovering Respect, the other important quality of Habit 4! 🙂

 - All Strategy. (n.d.).
 What is Servant Leadership?
 Retrieved from All Strategy

 - Amy L. Eva.
 (2017).
 How to Stay Empathic without Suffering So Much.
 Retrieved from University of California, Berkeley – Greater Good Magazine

 - April Wensel (2018).
 Agile2018: Compassion in Tech and Business | Women in Agile [Recorded by Accenture’s Agile Amped Podcast].
 San Diego, USA.

 - Barry Overeem.
 (2015).
 The Scrum Master as a Servant-Leader.
 Retrieved from Scrum.org